developers-against-repressions/case-212/README.en.md

 # How to sign

 You can do this by creating a file with a random name (preferably complex) in the `signed` folder.
-Put the following lines in the file: (each line is a separate person):
+Put the following lines in the file (each line is a separate person):
 ```
 Last Name First Name | Position, company
 ```